Steady Demand

 How one local business boosted organic SEO, website traffic, and reached more customers with Google+.

+Many businesses and even SEO experts have been skeptical about the relationship between Google+ activity and its effect on local SEO.
+Their skepticism has been rightly justified up until now.
 However, thanks to our close relationship with widely recognized SEO and Local Business expert, Mike Blumenthal, it is now a strong indicator that Google+ can have a significant impact on local rank.
 A solid Google+ marketing strategy can significantly boost organic search reach, website traffic, and drive more business.
+The following case study is one of many where our efforts on behalf of a client have driven clear business results.

 The Case Study: Barbara Oliver Jewelry